Sirius Satellite Radio: Signal architecture and early prototypes

 The technology for Sirius Satellite Radio receivers as well as some of the uplink equipment, and the studio encoder, originated at Bell Labs in the late 1990s and subsequent years.
 The studio encoder was a result of Bell Labs' efforts in statistical multiplexing of perceptual audio coded signals, a cousin of the MP3 standards.
 The waveform design for the terrestrial and satellite signals, as well as the early prototype receivers, were implemented in an FPGA logic and tested in the field to verify the performance of the receivers.
-This work was contracted by Sirius to Lucent Technologies, at the time a spinoff of AT&T. Early prototypes were followed by a number of generations of ASIC custom designed chipsets, supplied at first by Agere Systems and later supplied by Agere Systems and their competitor STMicroelectronics.
+This work was contracted by Sirius to Lucent Technologies, at the time a spinoff of AT&T. Early prototypes were followed by a number of generations of ASIC custom designed chipsets, supplied at first by Agere Systems and later also concurrently supplied by Agere Systems' competitor, STMicroelectronics.

 Three signals from three different sources (satellite, satellite, and terrestrial) are therefore combined in the receiver as radio signals, (not as audio signals).
 The three signals need to be combined constructively (avoiding situations where bad signals pollute good signals) in the receiver before being decoded.
 Heavy error correction is applied to the signals.
 All three signals contain the same audio content on all the channels that the receiver can receive, with the exception of one audio program waveform being transmitted ahead of the other two by approximately four seconds.
 With this time skew, the signals, once realigned, need to see an 8-second obstruction of overpass fade in order to lose audio content.
 This increases the robustness of the signal delivery in most driving conditions.